sst/guide/_chapters/adding-links-in-the-navbar.md

 }
 ```

 And that's it!
 Now if you flip over to your browser and click on the login link, you should see the link highlighted in the navbar.
-Also, it doesn't refresh the page anymore while redirecting.
+Also, it doesn't refresh the page while redirecting.

 ![Navbar link highlighted screenshot](/assets/navbar-link-highlighted.png)